MAIN LANDSLIDE EVENTS

 Limitations

-The indicator reports only the major landslide events in the national territory that caused damage to people, buildings, cultural heritage, primary communication infrastructure, and service networks.
+The indicator reports only the main landslide events on the national territory that caused damage to people, buildings, cultural heritage, primary communication infrastructures and service infrastructures/networks.

 Further actions